chanyoonzhu/leetcode-python/index.md

         - tip: sort first
         - eg. 1610-Maximum Number of Visible Points(hard, 2D)
     - monotonic queue:
-        - intuition: keep track of the max/min in window when window size is large
+        - intuition: keep track of the max/min in window when window size is large; can be more effiecient than the solution using a priority queue which has a complexity of O(nlogk) where k is the window size (eg.1499).
         - algorithm:
             - after popleft() indexes out of range, q[0] is the next smallest/largest
             - after pop() indexes i with nums[i] >(<) nums[curr_i], append curr_i to q as next candidate.
         - complexity: O(n), O(n) - each item queued and popped exactly once
-        - eg. 239-Sliding Window Maximum;862-Shortest Subarray with Sum at Least K; 1499-Max Value of Equation; 1696-Jump Game VI
+        - eg. 239-Sliding Window Maximum;862-Shortest Subarray with Sum at Least K; 1438-Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit(two queues); 1499-Max Value of Equation; 1696-Jump Game VI

 ## Sorting
 - quick sort